grgbr/cute/sphinx/cute-report.rst

 =====

 <:option:`DBPATH`> and <:option:`PATH`> given as argument to
-:program:`cute-junit.py` should hold valid JUnit_ XML content as specified by the :file:`cute-junit.xsd` `XML schema`_ shipped under CUTe_'s |DATADIR|/cute
+:program:`cute-report` should hold valid JUnit_ XML content as specified by the :file:`cute-junit.xsd` `XML schema`_ shipped under CUTe_'s |DATADIR|/cute
 directory.